 Registering for Fast Forward funds, concurrent credit, and AP Exams are three completely separate actions.
 This is the student's responsibility, and they must complete all parts if they want to access Fast Forward Funds to cover the costs of concurrent credits or AP exam fees AND earn college credit.

-All students wishing to access Fast Forward funds must have a participation form signed by their parent or guardian before funds for courses or exams will be approved.
-Forms can be signed electronically on Parent PowerSchool under "update student information."
+All students wishing to access Fast Forward funds must complete the electronic signature on Parent PowerSchool under "update student information."

 Steps to access Fast Forward Funds:

 - Students must create a personal account on the State Department of Education website: http://advancedops.sde.idaho.gov/